There are no open roles at the Museum at this time.

-Thank you for your interest in volunteering at the American Folk Art Museum!
 Volunteers are vital to the success of the Museum, contributing countless hours to visitor services, education projects, administrative assignments, and special events.
-The museum is always seeking energetic and committed volunteers interested in folk art and self-taught artists.
-While each opportunity requires specific skill sets, every qualified candidate must be dedicated, communicate effectively, possess basic computer skills—including familiarity with the internet—and have a valid e-mail address.
+The Museum is always seeking energetic and committed volunteers interested in folk art and self-taught artists.
+While each opportunity requires specific skill sets, every qualified candidate must be dedicated, communicate effectively, possess basic computer skills—including familiarity with the internet—and have a valid email address.

-If your skills and qualifications meet our needs you will be contacted for an interview.
+If your skills and qualifications meet our immediate needs, you will be contacted for an interview.
 If not, your application will be kept on file and you will be contacted if an appropriate position becomes available.
 Only individuals authorized to work for the museum in the United States will be accepted into the internship program.
 The museum will consider expressions of interest in providing volunteer services to the museum from non-work-authorized individuals.